PCreations/Pusher/README.md

 ### Trigger Event

-Subscribing to a channel is very simple.
+Trigger an event on a channel is very simple.
 It's a server-side flow.
 In your controller just do the following :

 	//Some event information
 	$data = array('message' => 'Something happened');